Steve Fairclough – Foundation Governor – Chair of Governors – Safeguarding Governor

 Rev Jackie Maw – Ex Officio Governor

-Reverend Jackie Maw is Team Rector of the West Wight Mission Community.
-Jackie is relatively new to the island and enjoys walking her dogs on the beach most days.
-She also enjoys cycling but is seriously considering an electric bike to deal with some of the hills!!
+I am Team Rector of the West Wight Mission Community.
+I am relatively new to the island and enjoy walking my dogs on the beach most days.
+I also enjoys cycling but am seriously considering an electric bike to deal with some of the hills!!

 Samantha Sharp – Staff Governor – Education Committee